Social Work

 Specific entry requirements

-GCSE: Grade 4 (C) in English and Maths.
-For English and Maths, Level 2 Functional Skills are accepted as alternatives to GCSEs.
+GCSE: GCSE English or equivalent at least to grade C or above.
+Level 2 Functional Skills are accepted as alternatives to GCSEs.

 Relevant experience (e.g. paid or voluntary work with vulnerable people) or a suitable indication of your interest in, and understanding of, the social work profession.